jsfix-ci/basura/tutorials/functions.md

   async function *f() {} // 'async function *f() {}'
 ```

+Notes:
-Note that for all of the async variants, whitespace is preserved around the '*'
+ * for all of the async variants, whitespace is preserved around the '*'
+ * Node 10-12 generate completely different inspect strings.
+I don't test
+   generate_function on those versions, but it still works.